 A budget worksheet for kids should include a place for what they earn, expenses, savings, and charity.
 Explain to them that they need to fill out their chart or do it together the first few times.
 Help your kids see how to disperse the money into the categories.
 If you incorporate a rule that 20% goes into savings and 10% to charity, those should come out first as well as any expenses.
 The rest can be divided into the fun areas and once they spend it, the money is gone.
 They will learn that they need to earn more.

-You can find 13 different budget worksheets for kids and pick what best matches your child’s age and monetary experience level at moneyprodigy.com
+You can use my simple Budget Worksheet For Kids that you see above.
+Additionally, you can find 13 different budget worksheets for kids and pick what best matches your child’s age and monetary experience level at moneyprodigy.com

-Set Goals And Provide A Budget Project For Kids
+Budgeting For Children: Set Goals And Provide A Budget Project

 When you were younger, before the time of children and marriage, you dreamed of having a family and a home.
 These dreams became goals for you, things to accomplish and make your life richer in a more spiritual way.
 To be a realist though, money truly does make the world go ‘round.
 There is nothing wrong with wanting to feel comfortable in your situation or provide your family with a home.
 In fact, it sets a great example for your children.

-Now that your child has some budgeting goals, give them a project!
+Now that your child has some budgeting short-term goals, give them a project!
 You should only use this budget project for kids if they are old enough.
-Also wait until they have become familiar with using the budget sheet.
-See if they can use their budget sheets to calculate how long it will take them on their current allowance or supplementing with additional earned income of blank dollars each month to reach their small goal and their large goal.
+Also wait until older kids have become familiar with using the basic budget sheet.
+See if they can use their budget sheets to calculate how long it will take them on their current allowance, or supplementing with additional earned income of blank dollars each month, to reach their small goal and their large goal.
+This is a great way to encourage high school kids to develop good money habits, earn extra money, and reach long-term goals.

 Reward Your Child For Learning To Budget